michalskawiktoria/Titanic-passengers/README.md

 # Titanic-passengers
-Analysis of the passengers of the Titanic
+What is included in the analysis